needle-mirror/com.unity.recorder/README.md

 * __GIF Recorder__: generates an animated GIF file.

-The Unity Recorder also supports [Timeline](https://docs.unity3d.com/Manual/TimelineSection.html).
+The Recorder also supports [Timeline](https://docs.unity3d.com/Manual/TimelineSection.html).
 Use Recorder tracks and clips to trigger recording sessions from Timeline instances.